-If you chose to pursue a human resources profession because you enjoy building relationships with people, you might want to reconsider it.
+If you chose to pursue a human resources professional because you enjoy building relationships with people, you might want to reconsider it.
 HR professionals work closely with people to solve people’s matters all day.
 But liking people is not enough to become an HR generalist.

 Thriving in the HR field requires a comprehensive set of abilities, that includes technical expertise, interpersonal skills, business acumen, and leadership capabilities found in HR managers.

 To learn more via video, watch below or skip ahead to continue reading.

 6 Major Steps to Becoming a Great HR Generalist

 Working with many human resources professionals gave me the opportunity to identify a few traits that successful HR Generalists have in common, and with that, understand what are the steps necessary to get there.